 Economic theory suggests two kinds of solutions to the free-rider problem in a collective action and hidden information environment.
-Because in such a problem participants' individual gains are matched by common losses, as a first type of solution an incentive mechanism that prevents exploiting the group's utility should be implemented if losses are to be minimized.
-Incentive mechanisms in the form of prizes and punishments could prevent agents from performing undesirable actions.
+Because in such a problem participants' individual gains are matched by common losses, a first type of solution should consist of an incentive mechanism that prevents exploiting the group's utility if losses are to be minimized.
+Incentive mechanisms in the form of rewards and punishments could prevent agents from performing undesirable actions.
 Such incentives, however, must be applicable, enforceable and credible.

-Discretionary actions might not meet these tests, and in real life agents would rather have to be forced to obey strict and simple rules.
+Discretionary actions might not meet these tests, and in real life agents might have to be forced to obey strict and simple rules.

-Since the main problem lies in the fact that the activity of the action's participants cannot be verified, reducing asymmetry of information is a second type of solution that could be a tool to support efficiency of such rules.
+Since the main problem lies in the fact that the activity of the participants in the action cannot be verified, reducing asymmetry of information is a second type of solution that could be a tool to support the efficiency of such rules.
 In the optimal outcome a contract offered by the principal must exploit all available information about agents.
-In the agency framework, when either a type (e.g. how costly it is for country's government to employ contractionary fiscal policy) or agents' effort is unknown, principal his may implement investigation mechanisms.
+In the agency framework, when either a type (e.g. how costly it is for country's government to employ contractionary fiscal policy) or the level of effort of relevant agents is unknown, the principal may implement investigation mechanisms.
 These mechanisms provide additional information and increase the chance of discovering agents' private information.
 In EMU economic governance the obligation to report, national accounting standards or Macroeconomic Imbalance Procedure could be regarded as such surveillance mechanisms.

-The evidence of the global financial crisis shows that in a currency area we may face a typical free-rider problem of a collective action and hidden information environment that could be analyzed in the principal-agent framework.
+The evidence of the global financial crisis shows that in a currency area we may face a typical free-rider problem of a collective action and hidden information environment that could be analysed in the principal-agent framework.
 We may assume that EMU institutions act as a collective principal whose goal is to ensure the smooth working of the entire union.
 Institutions, however, do not have a good knowledge about the state of the economy in the Member States.
 This is why the 'principal' does not know how much effort each of their agents should exert.
-The knowledge of the EMU institutions is limited to observing the overall economic situation in the Member States.
-Having this limited knowledge at their On the other side agents governments of the Member States, are willing to exert as little effort as possible when not being punished by the principal.
+The knowledge of the EMU institutions is limited to observing the overall economic situation in Member States.
+On the other hand agents, i.e. governments of the Member States, tend to exert as little effort as possible when not being punished by the principal.
 Prudent fiscal policy could be thought as the costly work that agents want to limit.
-Moreover, in the currency area there exists a problem of spill-overs between agents.
-Expansionary policy in one of the member countries has a positive effect on the economic performance of others.